• Templates

 Untitled design (5)

-In every case, schools and their representatives sprang into action as soon as they realized that shifting to digital as quickly as possible gave them the best chance of survival and lowered their chances of experiencing unnecessary setbacks.
+In every case, schools and those who represented them sprang into action as soon as they realized that shifting to digital as quickly as possible gave them the best chance of survival and lowered their chances of experiencing unnecessary setbacks.

 In every environment that works with documents, PDF tools represent the springboard for taking a paper-oriented approach to digital in the shortest amount of time.
 Schools, which are structurally far more complex than most organizations, with administrative, parent-student, parent-teacher, and organizational responsibilities, have had to respond to the central issue of document management in smarter ways.
 Leveraging the right PDF tools is what's gotten them there—and will take them even further into the future of remote education.

-Is your school or educational organization looking for easy-to-use PDF tools to manage and streamline internal admin and coordination?
-Register for a Smallpdf for Teams trial today and discover 20+ premium PDF tools to support your school's journey to paperless.
+Is your school or educational organization looking for easy-to-use PDF tools to manage and streamline internal administration and coordination?
+Register for a Smallpdf for Teams trial today and discover 20+ premium PDF tools to support your school's journey to a paperless education institution.

 Jennifer Rees